Top 3 OpenClaw VPS Providers

 One-Click: Providers like Hostinger set up the Docker environment and OpenClaw container for you.
 Easier setup for beginners.

-Self-Hosted: Providers like Kamatera or Bluehost give you raw root access.
+Self-Hosted: Providers like Bluehost give you raw root access.
 You run the installation commands yourself.
 Better for technical users who want more control over dependencies and proxy networks.

 Recommended OpenClaw VPS Specs